goauthentik/authentik/website/docs/installation/docker-compose.md

 - worker

-    This container executes backgorund tasks, everything you can see on the *System Tasks* page in the frontend.
+    This container executes background tasks, everything you can see on the *System Tasks* page in the frontend.

 - redis & postgresql

     Cache and database respectively.

-Additionally, if you've enabled GeoIP, there is a container running which regularly updates the GeoIP database.
+Additionally, if you've enabled GeoIP, there is a container running that regularly updates the GeoIP database.